Can cities be addiction-proof by design?

 Anyway, Hari spoke and wrote about a different set of rat experiments run in the 1970s by Vancouver psychology professor Bruce Alexander.
 What Alexander noticed about the original rat experiments was that the rats had nothing else to do but take drugs.
 Like us, they're very social animals, but the earlier experiments had put them in solitary confinement.

 So Alexander and his team built Rat Park.
 This was an enclosure some 200 times bigger than a lab rat cage.
 It had a thick floor of cedar shavings for nesting, colored balls, boxes and cans to play on, lots of good food, walls painted in forest murals and about 31 other rats to play with.
-It also had two kinds of water dispensers, plane and water laced with sugar and morphine.
+It also had two kinds of water dispensers: plain and water laced with sugar and morphine.
 Morphine is notoriously addictive, so the first surprise was that the rats weren't very interested in the sweet morphine water.
 They tried it from time to time, but mostly left it alone.
 They had zero addiction in this environment.

 So the researchers took some rats and got them addicted in isolated cages.
 Now here's the amazing part.
 When those rats went back into Rat Park, they spontaneously stopped using the sweet morphine water.